06.19.2023

 What We Can Learn

-The concept of outsourcing software development is a bit abstract as the needs are different for every business.
+The concept of outsourcing or even nearshoring software development is a bit abstract as the needs are different for every business.
 One company may simply want assistance with a specific piece of software development that no one on staff is trained to program.
 Another may be looking for a long-term solution that requires staff augmentation.
 Hitting on all of these different solutions in short, compelling messages can be challenging.
 You need multiple touchpoints, through multiple sales channels, with very precise and clean lead data to draw in the right prospects.

 The worse thing you can do is stop your outreach after less than two months of campaigning because, as can be seen from Company A and B, your result will start to increase exponentially if you hold on just a little longer.